dammyseggs/jabuattendance/README.md

 # jabuattendance
-An online attendance application created with laravel and vuejs to help track student attendance records ini schools
+An online attendance application created with laravel and vuejs to help track student attendance records in classes